-LLTSC is officially recognised as the world’s first lawn tennis club and was founded in 1872 by Major Harry Gem, some three years before the sport was even introduced to Wimbledon.
+LLTSC was founded in 1874 by Major Harry Gem, some three years before the sport was even introduced to Wimbledon.

 In those days, Leamington Spa was something of a sportsperson’s paradise with an abundance of cricket clubs, polo fields, golf courses and many other sports facilities for the purposes of amusing the large population of gentry in the town.
 Major Gem was a member of the local Real Tennis Club, which today, can still be found in its original location in Bedford Street.
 Whilst he enjoyed playing here, he soon realised there was little in the way of accessible sports for normal folk, so thus began his quest to make tennis a game that anyone could play – even those on a limited budget.
 And so the sport of Lawn Tennis was born.

 Lawn Tennis is so called because the first game ever played was in the back garden of Major Gem’s good friend, Augurio Perera in Edgbaston, Birmingham.
 Little equipment was needed to play, apart from a racket and a ball, which meant it was easy to adapt to almost any outdoor space.

 Due to its ease of accessibility, the popularity of the game continued to grow and six months after the two friends moved from Birmingham to Leamington Spa, they, along with two local doctors, Frederick Haynes and Arthur Wellesley Tomkins, founded Leamington Lawn Tennis Club in Avenue Road, on land adjoining what was then, the Manor House Hotel.